bpastoors/blender-addons/basti_ops/basti_ops.md

 * **pivot:** the pivot to rotate around
 * **axis:** the axis to rotate around
 * **count:** how many copies to add
+* * **islands:** when in edit mode duplicate the whole mesh island instead of just the selection
+* **linked:** when in object mode duplicate duplicate the objects linked to the same data

 ### .rotate_to_zero
 Rotate the submesh so that the face selection is aligned with an axis